Summer Food Service Program

 Second Harvest Heartland, in partnership with Share Our Strength, is pleased to offer grant funding at an average of $5,000 to support growth in summer meals programming and participation.
 This grant is available to new and returning SFSP and NSLP Summer Meals Program Sponsors in Second Harvest Heartland’s Service Area.
 Funds must be applied to sites that operate as “open.”

-For more details on the SFSP grant, and information on our breakfast and CACFP grants, please refer to our Funding Opportunities Page.
+Our 2020 grant cycle is currently closed.
+For more details on future SFSP grants, and information on our breakfast and CACFP grants, please refer to our Funding Opportunities Page.

 Creative Use of Funds from Previous Second Harvest Heartland Sponsors